quail-ink/obsidian-quail/README.md

 ## Features

+Use `Ctrl/Cmd + P` to open the command palette and search for `Quail` to see all available commands.

 - Publish/unpublish posts to https://quail.ink
 - Deliver published posts to subscribers
 - Generate summary and tags by AI